charles-turner-1/pytest-flake-detection/README.rst

     :target: https://github.com/charles-turner-1/pytest-flake-detection/actions/workflows/main.yml
     :alt: See Build Status on GitHub Actions

-Continuously runs your tests to detect flaky tests
+Continuously runs your tests to detect flaky tests.
+Will default to a maximum of (99)[https://en.wikipedia.org/wiki/99_Flake] runs, but can be configured to run indefinitely, or any number you desire.

 ----